flyingpigzs/pingpong/README.md

 # pingpong
-A ping-pong like game for enlightening my kids in programming.
+A ping-pong-like game for enlightening my kids in programming.